davlin0222/word-fabricator/README.md

 #### `additional_rules`

 This object may include new rules or change initial rules.
-If it's not an object it's allowed to be undefined or null
+If this is not wanted it is allowed to be undefined

 ---